Prebiotics and Probiotics for Horses – Explained!

 Feeding live yeast to horses

-Live yeasts are considered to be additives and should be approved under EU legislation.
-To gain approval, evidence supporting the effectiveness, safety and quality of the product has to be provided for different age groups.
+Live yeasts are considered to be additives because they contain live micro-organisms and so should only be used in horse feeds if they are approved under UK/EU feed safety legislation.
+To gain approval, evidence supporting the effectiveness, safety and quality of the product has to be provided for different age groups of host animals eg foals through to veterans.

 The use of prebiotics in horse feed